youssefHosni/Practical-Machine-Learning/Deploying-Yolo3-Model-on-FastAPI/README.md

 conda activate deployment-tutorial
 ```

 At this point, you will do all your libraries installation and work in this environment.
-So, whenever working on this ungraded lab, check the mlep-w1-lab environment is active.

 ### 2. Installing dependencies using PIP